dayton-outar/shillings/docs/EXPERIENCE/performance/FASTER.FONTS.md

 # Faster Fonts

-This chapter covers:

-- Limiting the number of fonts through careful selection
-- Rolling your own `@font-face` cascade
-- Understanding the benefits of server compression for older font formats
-- Limiting font size by subsetting
-- Using `unicode-range` to serve font subsets
-- Managing font loading through JavaScript APIs

 Fonts can make an interface feel polished, but they also add network requests and bytes.
 This chapter focuses on making fonts cheaper to deliver: choose only the variants you need, provide efficient formats, compress older formats, subset glyphs, and control how text appears while fonts are loading.

 ## Using Fonts Wisely